Ctenotus leonhardii: Description

 Leonhardi's ctenotus is a small, slender terrestrial skink.
-This species is typically brown to ochre-brown above, sometimes with a dark brown stripe down the vertebra.
+This species is typically brown to ochre-brown above, sometimes with a dark brown stripe running down the vertebral row of dorsal scales.
 There are pale stripes running from the eyes down to the tail on either side, often with a dark brown edge above.
 Below this stripe is a darker, sometimes black lateral stripe with a complex pattern of white spots over the top.
 From the groin there is a pale cream stripe running towards the flanks, with a series of white spots near the arms and a continuing pale lateral stripe down the length of the tail.
-Like all other Ctenotus species, Leonhardi's ctenotus has four limbs with five digits each and smooth scales, with a distinctive row of small scales near the ear.
+Like all other Ctenotus species, Leonhardi's ctenotus has four limbs, five digits on each limb, and smooth scales, with a distinctive row of small scales near the ear.